VPoulo/RusticBlogger/README.md

 # RusticBlogger

+<p>Basic blog website built in Rust so people can create blog posts and see them in chronological order.</p>

 #### MVP
 - Basic frontend which will have two pages.
 One page will be a form for the post creating and the other page will contain all blog posts made.
 - Ability to delete a post.